hrkbaltazar/ldssa-final-project/README.md

 <a href="https://github.com/hrkbaltazar/ldssa-final-project/blob/master/report_1_capstone.pdf" target="_blank">Report 1:</a>
 1) Analyses the data given by the client about stop and search operations
 2) Builts a model biased by the client's requirements to decide whether or not to do a stop  and search operation given new data
-3) integrades the mode in a server where new data will be received over a few days period
+3) Integrades the mode in a server with an API where new data will be received over a few days period

 <a href="https://github.com/hrkbaltazar/ldssa-final-project/blob/master/report_2_capstone.pdf" target="_blank">Report 2:</a>
 1) Analyses the model's performance on the new data received